You can order your latte before you leave the house.

 Especially when it comes to proposals, don’t just send the document and then chew your nails while you wait for a response.
 Tell the prospect when they can expect your proposal, then set a day and time to discuss that proposal.

 Luckily, you have technology on your side with all of this.
 If you’re using an app like Showcase to send content and files, you’ll be able to tell when the prospect opened your message and if they downloaded the content.
-You’ll never have to wonder if you’ve given them enough time to look it over before you pick up the phone to follow up.

 Which leads me to my next point …